5 killed in mass shooting at LGBTQ+ nightclub in Colorado Springs

 Club Q, in a Facebook post, said “We thank the quick reactions of heroic customers that subdued the gunman and ended this hate attack.”

-Police identified the suspect as Anderson Lee Aldrich, a 22-year-old.
+Police identified the suspect as a Anderson Lee Aldrich, a 22-year-old man.
 The suspect used a long rifle during the shooting.
 Multiple firearms were found at the scene.
 Law enforcement is still working to identify who the firearms belonged to.

 Aldrich was arrested in 2021 for a reported bomb threat in the Lorson Ranch neighborhood.
 KRDO reported at the time that Aldrich was facing charges for two counts of felony menacing and three counts of first-degree kidnapping.
 The charges were dismissed after Aldrich's mother — who called police to report the bomb threat — did not cooperate with the investigation, KDVR reported.

-During the Monday press conference, officials say they could not yet discuss previous incidents involving Aldrich, as they are part of an ongoing investigation.
-Officials also clarified that no formal charges have been filed and the investigation is still active.
+During the Sunday press conference, officials say they could not yet discuss previous incidents involving Aldrich, as they are part of an ongoing investigation.

-The first 911 call about the Club Q shooting came in at 11:56 p.m.
+The first 911 call about the shooting came in at 11:56 p.m.
 Police found the suspect inside the club, which Castro described as a "safe haven" in the community.

 Joshua Thurman, who lives in Colorado Springs, told media Sunday morning that he was inside the club when the shooting started.